-4. The relevant member of the Presidium initiates the voting procedure by sending the list of Class representative candidates on a ballot paper.
-Class Senators vote by clearly marking their preferred candidate’s name on the ballot paper and returning the paper to the Academy office within four weeks.
-The candidate with the highest number of votes is elected Class representative.
-If two or more representatives receive the same number of votes, the Presidium makes the final decision.
-The Presidium is responsible for supervising the election, checking that it complies with the relevant regulations and appointing the Class representative at the end of the process.
-The Deputy Class representative is elected in a second ballot.
+4. The responsible member of the Presidium initiates the voting procedure by sending the list of candidates on a ballot paper (see §3(2)).
+Votes are cast by clearly marking the preferred candidate’s name on the ballot paper and returning the paper to the Academy Office within four weeks.
+The candidate with the highest number of votes is elected Class spokesperson.
+If two or more candidates receive the same number of votes, the Presidium makes the final decision.
+The Presidium is responsible for supervising the election, checking that it complies with the relevant regulations, and appointing the Class spokesperson at the end of the process.
+The Deputy Class spokesperson is elected in a second ballot in the same manner.

 1. The Academy has a Regional Section in both Austria and Switzerland.

 2. Members of each Regional Section elect a full member from their region as the Regional head in a secret written ballot, which is usually conducted by post.
 Prior to the vote, the Presidium obtains the consent of the members eligible for election that they will accept office should they be elected.